berkaslann/basic_mcu/README.md

 # basic_mcu
-A basic microcontroller project implemented for term project of VLSI Design course in my Bachelor's degree
+A basic microcontroller project implemented for the term project of VLSI Design course in my Bachelor's degree program